Campuses

 Employees who take action and strike out on their own from time to time are favourites among employers.
 There are the types of people who aren’t afraid of failure or of what other people think.
 They embrace new possibilities and are creative when confronted with a problem.

-The trick is to not let the fear of failure or judgment get to you.
+The trick is to not let the fear of failure or judgement get to you.
 Will your ideas be rejected from time to time?
 Yes, more than likely.
 Still, that should never stop you from trying out new ideas.
 Even if one idea fails, it might be work for another project.
 You might figure out where you went wrong and tweak your idea to fit the needs of your company.

 Self-disciplined